singhaniatanay/QuantFinance-Trading/README.md

     - Created a statistical risk model using Principal Component Analysis.
     - Created factors, then evaluated them using factor-weighted returns, quantile analysis, sharpe ratio, and turnover analysis.
     - Optimized the portfolio using the risk model and factors using multiple optimization formulations.
+5. __Backtesting:__
+    - Built a fairly realistic backtester that uses the Barra data.
+The backtester will perform portfolio optimization that includes transaction costs.
+    - Implemented it with computational efficiency in mind, to allow for a reasonably fast backtest.
+    - Performanced attribution to identify the major drivers of your portfolio's profit-and-loss (PnL).

 Dataset
 -
-Since the project was under Udacity's AI for Trading Nanodegree the dataset was provided by thier partner Quotemedia and Sharadar.
+Since the project was under Udacity's AI for Trading Nanodegree the dataset was provided by thier partners Quotemedia, Barra and Sharadar.

 ## Installation